J-Ramalho/industRial/docs/9_twolevelDOEs.md

 7.8634
 ```

-They've choosen to do this prediction for a fixed level of C of 1, corresponding to a completely new battery (maximum of the factor C at of 0 cycles) and the `predict()` function with those values and the reduced model.
+They've chosen to do this prediction for a fixed level of C of 1, corresponding to a completely new battery (maximum of the factor C at of 0 cycles) and the `predict()` function with those values and the reduced model.
 We can visualize the outcome as follows:

 ```r